RosettaCommons/documentation/rosetta_basics/scoring/HBNetEnergy.md

 ## Organization of the code

 * The score term is defined in namespace `core::scoring::hbnet_energy`, and is located in `source/src/core/scoring/hbnet_energy/HBNetEnergy.cc/hh`.
-* A unit tests for the asymmetric and symmetric cases are located in `source/test/core/scoring/hbnet_energy/HBNetEnergyTests.cxxtest.hh`.
+* Unit tests for the asymmetric and symmetric cases are located in `source/test/core/scoring/hbnet_energy/HBNetEnergyTests.cxxtest.hh`.

 ##See Also